← Articles

 You DON'T have to trust the Cash Office.
 Present a code, get a new code.
 No accounts, no identity.

-**You DO have to trust** the Referee's Office.
-It holds your money while the contract is active.
-And it uses an AI to judge whether work was done correctly.
-If the AI makes a bad call, the seller can revise and re-deliver — but there's no appeal to a human jury.
-The Referee's AI is the final word.
-The mitigation: every AI evaluation is logged with the full reasoning, so if something looks wrong, there's a record.
+You DO have to trust the Referee's Office.
+It buys your Webcash and sells you a Contract.
+It buys back the Contract from the seller.
+It uses an AI to judge whether work was done correctly.
+If the AI makes a bad call, the seller can revise and re-deliver.
+Every AI evaluation is logged with the full reasoning.

 Webcash — Digital cash.
 A secret code that IS money.
 Whoever knows the code can spend it.
 No accounts, no identity.